mkieblesz/local-workspace/README.md

         └───local-workspace             # THIS REPO
         │   │   docker-compose.yml      # used for managing all docker containers
         │   │   makefile                # workspace task management
-        │   │
+        │   │   repolist                # list of repos currently included in the workflow │   │
         │   └───docker                  # extra containers not having it's own repo in uktrade │   │   │